RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 SFT relies on the fact that everything changes constantly.
 No situation remains completely static.

 When there's a problem, the problem is not exactly the same all the time.
-In SFT we identify any useful changes and amplify them deliberately.
+In SFT you identify any useful changes and amplify them deliberately.
 Doing this gradually makes the problem less.

 However, small changes can make a bigger difference than expected.
 When people hit on ideas for changes that work, problems can shrink or disappear very rapidly.

 In SFT, the member is the expert on their own situation at all times.
 The listener does not need any knowledge or expertise, except to implement the SFT process.